-What If The Dog’s Owner Is A Friend Or Relative?
+What Are Your Legal Options If Bitten By The Dog Of A Friend Or Relative?

 Most dog bite victims know the animal and its owner.
 This can lead to an uncomfortable situation and a difficult choice — suing someone you know or absorbing thousands of dollars in losses.